mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 ### Should I pivot away from Hacker News?

-One of the surprises in the live course is that about half the students who signed up said that they're not especially interested in Hacker News.
+About half the students who joined the course said that they're not especially interested in Hacker News.
 They just liked my writing and wanted to learn more about my process, so they signed up in spite of the Hacker News focus.

 Looking back at the survey data, there seems to be more interest in writing in general than there is for blogging in particular.
 And nobody requested Hacker News specifically.